Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following should a Scrum Master do to start a project?

 - [ ] Ask the Lead Developer to explain the IT architecture.
-- [x] Ask the Development Team to introduce themselves to each other and tell about their skills and background.
+- [x] Ask the Developers to introduce themselves to each other and tell about their skills and background.
 - [ ] Ensure, that all team members have a first ticket assigned to them.

 **[⬆ Back to Top](#table-of-contents)**